ubccr/xdmod-value-analytics/tools/README.md

 ----------------------

 XDMoD-VA requires input in the form of two JSON files, one holding grant information and one holding PI information.
-These scripts must be customized for use at an individual site.
-Currently provided are scripts to gather grant data from a Kuali Financial System database, and scripts to gather user information from a local LDAP connection and an ORCID database
+Details on the schema of these files may be found at /xdmod-value-analytics/specs/README.md.
+The scripts in this directory generate JSON in the correct format, but must be customized for use at an individual site.
+Currently provided are scripts to gather grant data from a Kuali Financial System database, and scripts to gather user information from a local LDAP connection and an ORCID database.

 Run Configuration Scripts
 ------------------------